prebid/prebid.github.io/dev-docs/modules/userId.md

 ## How It Works

+1. The publisher determines which user ID modules to add to their Prebid.js package and consults with their legal counsel to determine the appropriate user disclosures.
-1. The publisher builds Prebid.js with the optional User ID module and the specific ID sub-module they would like to include. e.g. "gulp build --modules=userId,pubCommonIdSystem"
+1. The publisher builds Prebid.js with the optional User ID module and the specific ID sub-module they would like to include. e.g. "gulp build --modules=userId,____IdSystem"
 1. The page defines User ID configuration in `pbjs.setConfig()`
 1. When `setConfig()` is called, and if the user has consented to storing IDs locally, the module is invoked to call the URL if needed
    1. If the relevant local storage is present, the module doesn't call the URL and instead parses the scheme-dependent format, injecting the resulting ID into bidRequest.userIds.